aaronpriven/actium/doc/OneLineDescriptions.md

 Takes an address, geocodes it using the Perl module Geo::Coder::US, and finds the nearest stops from the Stops XML export.

-> orderbytravel   => 'OrderByTravel',

-From the file given on the command line, creates a list of stops ordered by travel order -- traveling down first one bus line and then the next bus line until all the stops on the list are given, without repeating any.
-Useful for pole crew assignments and the like.

 > patterns        => 'Patterns',

 Another part of the partially-completed stop lists and route list programs.
 These are not actually used.